 Atlanta Birth Injury Lawyer

 Did your child sustain a birth injury in Atlanta, Georgia?
 If so, you may have the right to recover financial compensation from a negligent doctor or healthcare provider.
-The experienced birth injury lawyers at Hasner Law can help.
+The experienced birth injury lawyers at Hasner Law PC can help.

 Birth injury cases can be complex and involve several parties.
 They require a thorough investigation into the facts as well as a deep understanding of both the law and the medical field.